 |7 to 9-1/2 miles, over hilly, rocky terrain, up to a 2,200′ elevation gain and are quick paced.|

-When there is no hike scheduled you can call 415.258.2410, there is always a chance one has been scheduled at the last minute.
+When there is no hike scheduled check the website for updates, there is always a chance one has been scheduled at the last minute.
 For a complete quarterly PDF hike schedule or a map of the trailheads see the left side bar.

 The latest fire closure information can be obtained by calling the Marin County Fire Dept. recording 415.499.7191.
 In the event of a Mt.
 Tamalpais fire closure, all hikes from Trojan Point, Bootjack, Laurel Dell, Rock Spring and East Peak trailheads will instead start from the Pantoll Ranger Station parking lot.

 In case of emergency, please call 911.

 If the upper mountain is closed due to fire danger:

 Hikes from Bootjack, Laurel Dell, Rock Spring, Trojan Point and East Peak will start Pantoll and will stay below Panoramic Highway.